300g (10.5 oz) chicken thigh fillets, cut into 4cm pieces

 2 tbsp vegetable oil

 2 Chinese lap cheong sausages, sliced

 3 garlic cloves, finely chopped

 ¼ tsp white pepper

 Combine the chicken with the soy sauce, dark sweet soy sauce, sesame oil and corn flour.
 Set aside while you prepare the other ingredients.

 Soak the dried mushrooms in hot water for 15 minutes to soften.
 Strain the soaking liquid, reserving ½ cup for later.
 Remove and discard the stems from the mushrooms.
 Cut the mushrooms in half.

 Heat the vegetable oil in a wok or frying pan over medium heat.
 Add the lap cheong sausage and stir-fry for half a minute.
-Add the onion, ginger and garlic and stir-fry for another minute.
 Add the chicken and stir-fry 2-3 minutes or until just starting to colour.
+Add the garlic and ginger and stir-fry for another minute.
 Toss in the mushrooms.
 Then pour in the Shaoxing wine and use a spatula to scrape up the bits from the bottom of the pan.
 Then stir through the rice and white pepper.